tomrhollis/Vellum-Plugins/AutoRestart/README.md

 - Copy the sample configuration below into the Plugins section of vellum's configuration.json
 - Read the descriptions of the settings below, and make any changes as needed
 - Run vellum as normal, and the plugin will be loaded
+- If you're running an ElementZero server in Wine on Linux, you may have to remove the Minecraft formatting from the TextStrings.
+(I'm still working through how to get those working reliably in that specific environment)

 ## Notes
 - If a backup or render is running when the plugin tries to restart your server, it will try again later (2 x WarningTime minutes later).
 But the repeated warnings of an upcoming restart that doesn't happen may be annoying for your users.
 Make sure your daily restart is scheduled away from a backup or render, ideally 5-15 minutes beforehand.